 What if my employer doesn’t offer coverage for breaking a lease?

 If your new job doesn’t include a relocation package—or the package they offer doesn’t involve paying the lease break fee—you’re in the same boat as anyone else trying to end their lease early.
 You have a few different options:

 - Subletting: Depending on state laws and your lease, you may be able to bring in someone to replace you as a tenant until your lease is up.
 You’ll still be responsible for the rent payments if your subletter defaults, however.

 - Transferring your lease to someone else: Similar to subletting, someone else moves into your apartment.
-But transferring (or "assigning") a lease to someone else means your relationship with the landlords ends.
-You will no longer have a responsibility for the rent payments.
+But transferring (or "assigning") a lease to someone else means your relationship with the landlord ends.
+You will no longer have responsibility for the rent payments.
 Typically, the income and credit requirements for assignees are stricter than for subletters.

 - Paying an early termination fee: This can be expensive, but it’s exactly as it sounds—you pay a fee (usually equal to one or more months’ rent) to be formally released from your lease agreement.

 We've covered the pros and cons of each option for getting out of your lease in case your employer doesn't offer a relocation package and you're having trouble choosing your next step.